microsoftgraph/microsoft-graph-docs-contrib/concepts/migrate-azure-ad-graph-client-libraries.md

     ```

+6. Build and fix any resource, property, navigation, and service action errors, generally related to name changes.

 ## Additional resources

+The [C# console snippets app](https://github.com/microsoftgraph/console-csharp-snippets-sample) highlights more of the differences between Microsoft Graph client library and Azure AD Graph client library.

-The Azure AD Graph library supported only the .NET platform.
-The Microsoft.Graph library supports additional [platforms and languages](https://developer.microsoft.com/graph/gallery/?filterBy=Samples,SDKs) that you may find more useful for your solutions.
+The Azure AD Graph client library supports only the .NET platform.
+However, Microsoft Graph client library supports additional [platforms and languages](/graph) that you may find more useful for your solutions.

-More specifically, you should look at the [C# console snippets app](https://github.com/microsoftgraph/console-csharp-snippets-sample) to see more of the differences between Microsoft Graph and Azure AD Graph client libraries.

 ## Next Steps